biscuitboost/yourbanger-fe/src/data/post/best-friend-gift-ideas.md

   - best friend gifts
 author: YourBanger.com Team
 metadata:
-  title: "Best Friend Gift Ideas They'll Actually Love | YourBanger"
+  title: "Best Friend Gift Ideas They'll Actually Love | YourBanger.com"
   description: "Looking for gift ideas for your best friend?
 These meaningful, personalized gifts prove you know them—from custom songs about your friendship to inside joke tributes."
 ---